rafaelrabel0/RafaelRabel0/README.md

 <!-- Presentation -->
 <p>
  I'm Rafael Rabelo, a dedicated programming student, from Brazil, with a focus on becoming a Front-end Developer.
 I'm devoting time and effort to mastering the front-end of web development.
-I'm constantly involved in practical projects, whether through online courses or through college projects.
+I'm constantly involved in practical projects, whether through online courses or through college assignments.
 These experiences have been crucial in enhancing my technical skills and teamwork abilities, crucial aspects for success as a front-end developer.
 </p>

 # 📖 Academic